 USM Anywhere includes several filters displayed by default.
 These filters enable you to search for your items of interest.
-You can either filter your search, or enter what you are looking for in the search box, which is in the upper left corner of the page.
+You can either filter your search, or enter what you are looking for in the search field, which is in the lower-left corner of the page.

 |Created during||Filter eventsAny traffic or data exchange detected by AT&T Cybersecurity products through a sensor, or through external devices such as a firewall. triggered in the last hour, last 24 hours, last 7 days, last 30 days, or last 90 days.
 You can also configure your own period of time by clicking the icon.
 This option enables you to customize a range and narrow it to delimit your search per minutes and seconds.|